 Then I recall that the first time I came to China I slept at the 和平 Hotel and everything becomes easy: the hotel was quite close to the Confucius temple, one of most peaceful spots in Beijing.

 p.s. for the “experts”, NOW I also know that one of the minor meanings of “和” is peace (if you look at the dictionary you will see that “peace” is the seventh meaning of “和”).
-But the people that are starting now with Mandarin cannot learn all the possible meaning of a character in a row.
-For them “和” just means “and.”
+But the people that are starting now with Mandarin cannot learn all the possible meanings of a character in a row.
+For them, “和” just means “and.”

 If you live in China, unless you are blind and deaf you know that 中国 means “China.”

 中 (middle) + 国 (country) = 中国 = Middle Kingdom.

 But how about 际?
 No idea!
 I check the dictionary and discover that 国际 means “international.”

 Suddenly I’m sure I will never forget 国际.
 Why?
 Well, half of the Chinese hotels are called 现代国际 (Modern International, don’t ask me why!) and EVERY taxi driver asks me “国内还是国际?”
 EACH time he brings me to the airport.

 Since 内 (nèi) means “inside,” I understand that the taxi drivers were always asking me whether I wanted to stop by the local terminal (国内 = inside the country) or the international terminal (国际 = international!).